-The table shows that the greatest number of JLGs engaged in organic farming in Thrissur district.
-Second and third position belonged to Kollam and Wayanad districts.
-Highest number of women farmers involved in organic farming also belonged to the Thrissur district.
+The table shows that the greatest number of JLGs engaged in organic farming is located in Thrissur district.
+Second and third position are occupied by Kollam and Wayanad districts.
+The highest number of women farmers involved in organic farming also belonged to the Thrissur district.
 This was followed by Kasargod and Alappuzha districts.
-The largest area brought under organic farming was in Kollam district, which was followed by Thrissur and Kottayam districts.
+The largest area under organic farming was in the Kollam district, which was followed by Thrissur and Kottayam districts.

-Conclusion
+Conclusions

-The group farming practiced by JLG farmers have resulted in the cultivation of fallow lands in the state of Kerala.
-3148.31 hectares of fallow land were converted in to farming in July 2019.
+in the state of Kerala The group farming practiced by JLG farmers has resulted in the cultivation of fallow lands.
+3,148.31 hectares of fallow land were converted in to farming in July 2019.
 The farming was not limited to the fallow land only.
 The women marginal farmers got an opportunity to farming.
-Women, otherwise acting as agricultural labourers or housewives became farmers during the time period.
-The JLG farming has caused for an increase in mean income level of farmers.
-The JLG farming has caused for reduction in unequal distribution of income among the farmers.
-Group farming practice encouraged organic method of cultivation.
-Separate JLGs were formed in order to encourage sustainable cultivation.
-Community as a whole will be benefitted by cultivating the fallow land and through the environment friendly practices.
+Women, otherwise acting as agricultural labourers or housewives, became independent farmers during the period observed in this study.
+The JLG farming has caused an increase in the mean income level.
+The JLG farming has also caused the reduction of the unequal distribution of income among the farmers.
+Group farming encouraged the organic method of cultivation..

-Reference
+Further research is required to evaluate the spillover of other socioeconomic benefits for the communities as a whole.

+References PUT REFERENCES in THE TEXT

 Abdolmaleky, M. (2012).
 Preconditions of Small-Farmers' Empowerment to Success in Farm Operations in Lorestan Province, Iran.
 World Applied Sciences Journal, 19(4), 523-529.